Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Experiments

 \subsection{Linear Quadratic Control}

-Our theoretical analysis considered underdetermined LQR problems in three settings, respectively comprising: \emph{(i)} systems that do not induce exploration from any initial states (\cref{sec:analysis:no_gen}); \emph{(ii)} systems with a “shift'' transition matrix $\Abf$, which induce exploration from certain initial states (\cref{sec:analysis:shift}); and \emph{(iii)} systems with a randomly generated $\Abf$, which induce exploration from any initial states (\cref{sec:analysis:general}).
+Our theoretical analysis considered underdetermined LQR problems in three settings, respectively comprising: \emph{(i)} systems that do not induce exploration from any initial state (\cref{sec:analysis:no_gen}); \emph{(ii)} systems with a “shift'' transition matrix~$\Abf$, which encourage exploration from certain initial states (\cref{sec:analysis:shift}); and \emph{(iii)} systems with a randomly generated transition matrix~$\Abf$, which admit exploration from any initial state (\cref{sec:analysis:general}).
 According to our analysis, with systems that do not induce exploration from initial states seen in training, controllers trained via policy gradient do not extrapolate.
-On the other hand, non-trivial extrapolation occurs under “shift'' and random systems. \cref{fig:lqr_experiments_main} demonstrates these findings empirically, showcasing the relation between the system and extrapolation to initial states unseen in training. \cref{fig:lqr_experiments_h8,fig:lqr_experiments_rnd_B_Q} in \cref{app:experiments:lqr} provide additional experiments in settings with, respectively: \emph{(i)} a longer time horizon; and \emph{(ii)} random $\Bbf$ and $\Qbf$ matrices.
+On the other hand, non-trivial extrapolation occurs under “shift'' and random systems. \cref{fig:lqr_experiments_main} demonstrates these findings empirically, showcasing the relation between the system and extrapolation to initial states unseen in training. \cref{fig:lqr_experiments_h8,fig:lqr_experiments_d40,fig:lqr_experiments_rnd_B_Q} in \cref{app:experiments:lqr} provide additional experiments in settings with, respectively: \emph{(i)} a longer time horizon; \emph{(ii)} a larger state space dimension; and \emph{(iii)} random $\Bbf$ and $\Qbf$ matrices.